Cohabitation (government): Chirac–Jospin period (1997–2002)

 In 1995, rightist leader Jacques Chirac succeeded Mitterrand as president, and, since the right had a majority in the assembly, he was able to appoint his fellow RPR member Alain Juppé as his prime minister, ending cohabitation by a change in the presidency.
 This alignment of president and assembly should have lasted until at least the normally scheduled 1998 assembly elections.

-However, in 1997, President Chirac made the ill-fated strategic decision to dissolve parliament and call for early legislative elections.
-This plan backfired when the French electorate turned back to the leftists and removed the right-wing assembly majority.
-Chirac was forced to appoint Socialist Lionel Jospin to the premiership.
+However, in 1997, President Chirac dissolved parliament and called for early legislative elections.
+This ended the right-wing assembly majority, and Chirac was forced to appoint Socialist Lionel Jospin to the premiership.
 Jospin remained prime minister until the elections of 2002, making this third term of cohabitation the longest ever, one of five years.
 Chirac called this a state of 'paralysis', and found it particularly difficult to arrange campaign activities for the National Assembly.

 With Jospin holding the premiership, Chirac's political influence was constrained and he had no say over certain major reforms being instituted by the left-wing majority.
 This included the 1998 legislation to shorten the working week from 39 to 35 hours, which came into effect in 2000.